orcasgit/django-fitbit/intraday-support-docs.md

     - VERY IMPORTANT: There are not currently checks to see if the given Fitbit app has authorization for a certain category of intraday data.
 Be sure your app has authorization before attempting to retrieve it.
 - Intraday TimeSeriesData instances will be marked with intraday = True.
+- There must be a FITAPP_USER_MODEL setting set to whatever model you want UserFitbits and TimeSeriesData associated with.

 What was changed